launchdarkly/ld-relay/README.md

 Health check
 ------------
-The relay has an additional `status` endpoint which provides the current status of all of the relays streaming connections.
+The relay has an additional `status` endpoint which provides the current status of all of the relay's streaming connections.
 This can obtained by using access `/status` with a get request.

 Proxied endpoints
 -------------------